 The sensor is built to distinguish noise considered to be a nuisance from just the standard stuff, as it keeps track of noise trends over time.
 There’s a difference between a sudden avalanche of fine china pouring out of the linen closet (why was that stored there?) and a toga party being held until the wee hours of the morning.
 And the sensor will be able to tell.
-(And hopefully, your neighbor isn’t like this nightmare loud tenant.)

 A landlord is able to then look at the data either in real time or after the fact to determine when a noise disturbance occurred, or if one is actively occurring.
 Push notifications are sent to the landlord’s cell as well if there’s a disturbance.